Reference Services offers library help, user education programs and online searching assistance for the Library's clients.

 Faculty are asked to update their list each term, identifying items to remain on reserve and items to be removed.

-CBU faculty can request items found in Novanet by clicking on "Request a hold or request a loan" in the item record (or by clicking in WorldCat Local).
+CBU faculty can request items found in Novanet by clicking on "Request a hold or request a loan" in the item record.
 The item will be transferred from the owning library to CBU in a rapid manner and the requesting patron will be charged a fee of $2.00.

 Your User Login is theand your Password is, by default, .